afressancourt/py-multi-geoloc/README.md

 =============================
 ## Requirements

-The following modules ar erequired for this set of script to work:
+The following modules are required for this set of script to work:

 * requests (pip install requests)
 * netaddr (pip install netaddr)